User Popularity Data and Machine Learning

-Some more recent papers on search, which cover even more intriquing ground, have been showing up on the home page of Susan Dumais, who is one of the chief researchers at Microsoft Research.
-She has a number of papers listed and linked to from 2007 and 2006 that focus a lot on user behavior.
+Some more recent papers on search, which cover even more intriguing ground, have been showing up on the home page of Susan Dumais, who is one of the chief researchers at Microsoft Research.
+She has many papers linked to 2007 and 2006 that focus on user behavior.

-I like how they emphasize a few times in this patent application that the collection of user data is something people have opted into, and that such collection of data is through a voluntary system, using a browser plug-in.
-This sounds a little similar to Google’s Web History news from not too long ago, doesn’t it?
+I like how they emphasize a few times in this patent application that collecting user data is something people have opted for.
+Such information collection is through a voluntary system, using a browser plug-in.
+This User Popularity Data sounds a little similar to Google’s Web History news from not too long ago.

-QWE can go through that list and count how many times each page has been viewed by a user, how many times a given domain has been viewed by a user, how many times a domain+toplevel (e.g., w w w. qwerank. com /ie) has been viewed, etc.
+QWE can go through that list and count how many times a user has viewed each page, how many times a user has viewed a given domain, how many times a domain+toplevel (e.g., w w w. qwerank. com /i.e.) has been viewed, etc.

-These statistics can then be used to improve the query-independent ranking of web pages (their static rank).
+These statistics can then improve the query-independent ranking of web pages (their static rank).
 For instance, QWE may take a weighted sum of the logs of these counts, where the weights for each count are learned using machine learning.

-The patent document provides some numbers on the effectiveness of this process during some experiments that were conducted upon it, citing an accuracy performance gain of more that 50%.
+The patent document provides some numbers on the effectiveness of this process during some experiments conducted upon it, citing an accuracy performance gain of more than 50%.

-The resulting ranking helps the search engine provide more relevant results to the people who are searching the web, since it is more likely to return pages which many people have visited.
-According to actual experiments performed, the accuracy of search results for a given search query using the popularity based system described hereinabove increased over the conventional rank system.
+The resulting ranking helps the search engine provide more relevant results to the people searching the web since it is more likely to return pages many people have visited.
+According to actual experiments performed, the accuracy of search results for a given search query using the popularity-based system described hereinabove increased over the conventional rank system.

-In fact, it was determined that 50% of the performance gain observed by the testers is due to the browser tracking count.
-Thus, popularity based rankings can and do improve the quality of search results.
-Such rankings also help the search engine order its index so that it can retrieve good pages more efficiently.
+It was determined that 50% of the performance gain observed by the testers is due to the browser tracking count.
+Thus, popularity-based rankings can improve the quality of search results, and such rankings also help the search engine order its index to retrieve good pages more efficiently.

 Using popularity data for ranking